kaustubhhakim/atmodeller/README.md

 ## Developer install

 See this [developer setup guide](https://gist.github.com/djbower/c66474000029730ac9f8b73b96071db3) to set up your system to develop *Atmodeller* using [VS Code](https://code.visualstudio.com) and [Poetry](https://python-poetry.org).

+## Documentation

+Documentation will eventually be available on readthedocs, but for the time being you can compile (and contribute if you wish) to the documentation in the `docs/` directory.
+To compile the documentation you will need to use Poetry and the option `--with docs` when you run `poetry install`.
+See [here](https://python-poetry.org/docs/managing-dependencies/) for further information.

 ## Tutorial